codefellows-seattle-javascript-401d20/31-34-budget-tracker/LAB-32.md

 ##### ExpenseForm Component
 * should have an `onComplete` prop that will be invoked with the form state on submit
-* should support an `expense` prop that will both set the intial form state, and update the state in the hook on `componentWillReceiveProps()`
+* it should support create and update
-* should have a `buttonText` prop that will configure the submit button's text

 ##### ExpenseItem Component
 * should have a button that will delete the expense from the appState `onClick`